Enhancing Personal Health and Well-Being at CMU

-They hold themselves to the highest standards, which is why they become some of the world’s best researchers, engineers, artistic and creative visionaries, scientists and business innovators.
+They hold themselves to the highest standards, which is why they leave CMU prepared to be the world’s best researchers, engineers, artistic and creative visionaries, scientists and business innovators.

-These remarkable young people deserve dedicated space and programs during their formative college years that will help them to find a critical balance between their rigorous academic work and their personal well-being, and to develop positive habits, relationships and mindsets that will shape their lives and careers.
+These remarkable young people deserve dedicated space and programs during their formative college years that will help them to find a critical balance between their rigorous academic work and their personal well-being, and develop positive habits, relationships and mindsets that will shape their lives and careers.

-By co-locating health, wellness and counseling services in the same facility with recreation programs and Tartan Athletics, CMU will better meet today’s students’ mental, physical, emotional, social and spiritual needs in an integrated and effective way.
+By co-locating health, wellness and counseling services in the same facility with recreation programs and Tartan Athletics, CMU will better meet students’ mental, physical, emotional, social and spiritual needs in an integrated and effective way.

-A new nexus of student life will rise at the corner of Tech and Margaret Morrison streets and serve as a new welcoming entrance to campus.
+This new nexus of student life will rise at the corner of Tech and Margaret Morrison streets and serve as a welcoming entrance to campus.
 At its heart will be a modern, integrated facility for the delivery of health, wellness and athletics programs on the site of Skibo Gymnasium.

 By putting these services under one roof, CMU will help students embrace health and wellness as a critical part of their studies, and prepare them for the full range of challenges in their lives.